Eligible applicants for the 2018 Charlotte W. Newcombe Doctoral Dissertation Fellowship must:

 - • have never held a similar national award for the final year of dissertation writing.
 Applicants who have won such awards as the ACLS, AAUW, Ford, Mellon, NAEd/Spencer, or Whiting fellowship are not eligible.

-- • be writing on topics where ethical or religious values are a central concern.
+- • be in a humanities or social science department, writing on topics where ethical or religious values are a central concern.

 - • have never applied for the Charlotte W. Newcombe Doctoral Dissertation Fellowship before.
 Previous applicants may not apply.